chaoyangnz/gava/README.md

 # Jago

 A simplified Java virtual machine written in Go language.
-This project is to learn JVM specification in depth and try to understand the behind-the-scene behaviour when a Java program runs.
+One aim is to learn JVM specification in depth and try to understand the behind-the-scene behaviour when a Java program runs.

-I only refer to "Java Virtual Machine Specification" and then figure out how we should design one.
+I only refer to "Java Virtual Machine Specification" and then look into how we should design one.
-I ignore some production-level features and make it as simplified as possible so as to demonstrate the idea.
+Some production-level features are intentionally ignored and it is supposed to make it as simplified as possible so as to demonstrate the general idea.
 For the educational purpose, it is more than enough.

 If you have no time to read OpenJDK source code or always guess the JVM behaviour when you need to tune your program, then your right here to be the lord of your universe.

 <img src="https://i.imgur.com/7L7XyqL.gif" width="500" />

-The Ebook about how it works internally is in progress: https://www.gitbook.com/book/richdyang/go-my-jvm
+Any thought is welcome and I am happy to be wrong.

 # Roadmap

-- [x] Java class parser
+- [x] Java class file reader
 - [x] Interpreter engine
 - [x] Class loader delegation
 - [x] multi-threading support
-- [x] monitor, sleep, wait, notify support
+- [x] monitor, `sleep`, `wait`, `notify` support
-- [x] Bridge JDK native methods
+- [x] JDK native methods
 - [ ] GC
 - [ ] JIT